Buddhism and Jainism

 - Manahparayaya Jnana

 - Keval Jnana

-- 1st Council at Patliputra under the Patron of Chandragupta Maurya in 300 BC during which the 12 Angas were compiled
+- 1st Council at Patliputra under the Patron of Chandragupta Maurya in 300 BC during which the 12 Angas was compiled

 - 2nd Council at Vallabhi in 512 AD during which the final compilation of 12 Angas and 12 Upangas was done

-- Digambars – Bhadrabahu – Exodus of monks to Deccan and South during the times of Magadhan famine.
+- Digambar – Bhadrabahu – Exodus of monks to Deccan and South during the times of Magadhan famine.
 They have a naked attire

 Jain literature used Prakrit, which is a common language of people than using Sanskrit.
 In this way, Jainism reached far and wide through people.
 The important literary works are

 - 4 Mulasutras